 5. Drug Rash

+Drug rashes look like raised red bumps, a flat red rash, or scaly skin.
 Certain medication can be the culprit behind red rashes or spots on your skin.
 Any drug/medication can cause rashes.
-However, the most common ones occur due to the intake of antibiotics or anti-seizure drugs.
+However, the most common ones occur due to the intake of antibiotics or anti-seizure drugs (10)

 These rashes tend to fade away when you discontinue taking the medication that caused them.
 Antihistamines may be recommended to reduce inflammation and other symptoms.